viking333/galvatron/README.md

 7. When you're done (Ctrl-C out of the proxy) and it will pull all the HTTP data out and store in DB.
 It will also run a Attack Surface Analyzer scan and compare with a scan called baseline and process the results.

+_Module Requirements_
+- Install `libxslt-dev`, `libxml2-dev` and `dnsmasq` via apt
+- Install mimtproxy using pip3
+- As dnsmasq uses the same port as local DNS stub listener, we need to disable it using `systemctl stop systemd-resolved`

 _VM Requirements_
 - Needs to be on a host only network (no nat interfaces)
 - have a \galvatron folder in root of C